-The prizes so far this year are listed below:
+The prizes and categories this year are:

 Micheal Ewing